How long do porcelain veneers last?

 How do you know when your veneers need replacing?

 Some problems will be immediately obvious like if you have a veneer chip, break, or come off.
 In other cases, it may take you a while to finally decide that replacement is indicated.
-(For example, cosmetic deficiencies, like those due to gum recession or stain build up at visible veneer edges, may be very gradual events).
+(For example, cosmetic deficiencies, like those due to gum recession or stain build-up at visible veneer edges, may be very gradual events).

 You might be oblivious to other problems.
-For example, decay formation or partial veneer debonding might only be detected during dental examination by your dentist.
+For example, decay formation or partial veneer debonding might only be detected during a dental examination by your dentist.

 Do veneers eventually break or fall off?